 Toll roads.
 Support the construction of toll roads in major metropolitan areas only where economically feasible and appropriate.
 Tolls should be dedicated solely to maintenance and new construction.

 Financing.
 All reasonable, equitable and effective source of funds to meet our critical transportation system needs should be considered.
-Support focusing on additional sources of revenue for transportation, including dedicating a portion of the tax on motor vehicle sales to transportation.

 Local Option Strategies for Metro, Small, Urban and Rural Properties.
 Transportation infrastructure in the State of Texas, including public transportation, is deteriorating due to lack of sufficient resources.
 Transportation is the lifeline for our State’s economic well-being, the safety of our citizens, maintaining mobility in congested urban areas, and access to goods and services in rural areas for our growing and aging population.

 This lack of resources is due, in large part, to the failure of the legislature to increase the state gasoline tax since 1991.
-This tax is being further eroded through the use of more fuel efficient vehicles.
+This tax is being further eroded through the use of more fuel-efficient vehicles.
 The legislature has resisted the increase of the gas tax for almost two decades.
 However, it is critical that the legislature extend existing legislation to allow counties throughout the state the option to vote for increased local fees to support mobility.
 These fees can include county vehicle registration, transit sales tax, local gas tax options, etc. As such, we recommend supporting local option legislation.

 Vehicle Miles Traveled (VMT).
 Oppose certain funding mechanisms without adequate feasibility research, such as vehicle-miles-traveled fees, that could disproportionately harm certain regions if feasibility studies determine such results.